samueloph/samueloph.github.io/content/blog/debian_curl_now_supports_http3/index.md

 ##### Availability
 * Debian unstable - Since 2024-07-02
-* Debian testing - Coming up between the second and third week of July 2024 (estimate if no issues are spotted).
+* Debian testing - Since 2024-07-18
-* Debian 12/bookworm backports - As soon as the package gets to Debian testing, I'll upload it to bookworm.
+* Debian 12/bookworm backports - Expected by the end of August 2024.
 * Debian 12/bookworm - Due to the mechanisms we have in place to make sure Debian stable is in fact stable, we will never be able to ship this in the regular repository.
 Users can make use of the